SonalRajurkar/CSE6060SNLP/README.md

 ## Natural Language Processing Tasks

-In this project, i have implemented various NLP tasks which includes exploring NLTK, SpaCy, regional language(in marathi).
+In this project, I have implemented various NLP tasks which includes exploring NLTK, SpaCy, regional language(in marathi).
 This also includes chunking, embedding and various tasks performed in marathi language.

 ## Exploring NLTK
-In this I have performed tokenization, POS tagging operations, Stemming, Lemmatizer, Wordnet, Text Classification and basic pipeline operations.
+In this I have performed tokenization, POS tagging operations, Stemming, Lemmatizer, Wordnet, Vectorization, Chunking, Embedding, Text Classification, Classification using Logistic Regression and basic pipeline operations.

 ## Exploring Spacy
 In this I have explored basic functionalities of SpaCy.
 How it defers from nltk and its experiments.